 - Bentley, Elizabeth P. Passenger Arrivals at the Port of New York 1820-1829.
 Baltimore, Maryland: Genealogical Publishing Co., 1999.
 Print.

 - Tarneller, Josef.
 Zur Namenkunde Tirolen Familiennamen.
 Bozen: Buchhandlung, 1923.
 Print.

 - Rietstap, Johannes Baptist.
 Armorial Général.
 Baltimore: Genealogical Publishing Co.
 Print.

 - Fogleman, Aaron Spencer.
 Hopeful Journeys German Immigration, Settlement, and Political Culture in Colonial America 1717-1775.
 Philadelphia: University of Pennsylvania Press, 1986.
 Print.
 (ISBN 978-0812215489).

 - Bahlow, Hans.
 Mecklenburgisches Namenbüchlein Ein Führer durch Mecklenburgs Familiennamen.
 Rostock: Carl Hinstorffs Verlag, 1932.
 Print.

 The Geier Family Crest was acquired from the Houseofnames.com archives.
 The Geier Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 22 December 2011 at 14:38.
+This page was last modified on 26 April 2015 at 12:11.